When you choose to work with a financial professional, you won’t exactly be baring your soul. However, you will reveal a great deal about yourself.

-For the relationship to work and to potentially benefit from a financial advisor’s expertise and guidance, you need to share what are often very intimate details of your life.
+For the relationship to work and to potentially benefit from a financial professional's expertise and guidance, you need to share what are often very intimate details of your life.
 In addition to providing in-depth information on your income, spending habits, financial goals, and related money matters, you need to be honest about family relationships, plans, and other personal issues.

 Add in any other traits or factors that you feel strongly about.
 Rank them in order of how important they are to you.

 3. Determine your preference for the type of company a financial professional is affiliated with or the type of business model the financial professional employs.
 Some of the options include big name wirehouses, independent broker-dealers, banks, credit unions, registered investment advisors (RIAs), and hybrid RIAs (brokerage services in addition to independent RIA services).

 4. Create a profile of your ideal financial professional.
 For example:

 “My ideal financial professional is a female that is close to my age who specializes in dealing with estate planning and families that have children with disabilities or special needs.
 I prefer my financial professional to work for an independent broker-dealer within 10 miles of where I live.
 Trust, transparency, and convenience are the most important attributes I want in a financial professional.”